U-Next: Paravi

 Premium Platform Japan (PPJ) was established in July 2017 by Tokyo Broadcasting System Holdings, Nikkei, TV Tokyo Holdings, Wowow, Dentsu, and Hakuhodo DY Media Partners.
-On December 25, 2017, PPJ announced that the new video streaming service, scheduled to launch in April 2018, would be named Paravi—a coined term combining the Greek word "para" (meaning "close") and "vision."
-Paravi was officially launched on April 1, 2018, offering approximately 8,000 titles including content from TBS Television and TV Tokyo, with a monthly subscription fee of ¥999.
+On April 1, 2018, PPJ launched Paravi, a subscription streaming service offering approximately 8,000 titles from TBS and TV Tokyo for a monthly fee of ¥999.
+The name was coined by combining the Greek prefix "para-" (close) and "vision".

-On September 6, 2018, Wowow announced that its three BS channels—Wowow Prime, Wowow Live, and Wowow Cinema—would be available via 24-hour internet streaming on Paravi from December 1, 2018, for existing Wowow subscribers.

-Paravi’s first original drama series, Tourist, aired in 2018 as a three-part series, with episodes broadcast on TBS, TV Tokyo, and Wowow respectively.
-Exclusive versions containing additional scenes were made available on Paravi following each broadcast.
+On September 6, 2018, Wowow announced that its three BS channels would be available via 24-hour streaming on Paravi for existing subscribers.
+Paravi’s first original drama series, Tourist, aired in 2018 across TBS, TV Tokyo, and Wowow, with exclusive extended versions streaming on Paravi.

-On February 18, 2019, Paravi introduced the Paravi Wowow Plan, allowing users to stream Wowow’s channels online without a satellite subscription.
-This service was discontinued following the launch of Wowow On Demand on January 13, 2021.

-In response to the COVID-19 pandemic, Paravi offered free streaming of dramas and anime from March 12 to March 31, 2020.
-Since 2020, Paravi has also streamed all home games of the Yokohama DeNA BayStars and continued to do so through 2023.
+In February 2019, Paravi introduced a plan allowing standalone online streaming of Wowow channels, which was later discontinued in 2021 when Wowow launched its own on-demand service.
+During the COVID-19 pandemic in March 2020, Paravi offered free streaming of select dramas and anime.

-On February 17, 2023, PPJ announced that it would merge with U-Next effective March 31, 2023.
-Paravi's services were integrated into the U-Next platform by July of the same year, with its content made available through U-Next’s monthly subscription plan.
+Following the February 2023 merger announcement with U-Next, Paravi's operations were fully integrated into the U-Next platform by July 2023, and its independent service was dissolved.

-Points System
+Points system

 U-Next features a point-based system, with one point equivalent to one yen.
 Paid subscribers receive 1,200 points on the first day of each month.
-These points can be used to purchase premium content such as pay-per-view videos and e-books, as well as services like NHK On Demand and SPOTV Now.
-Additionally, points can be redeemed for movie tickets at major cinema chains in Japan.
+These points can be used to purchase premium content such as transactional pay-per-view (TVOD) videos and e-books, or to pay for add-on monthly subscriptions like NHK On Demand, the U-Next Soccer Pack, and the J SPORTS Volleyball Pack.
+Additionally, points can be redeemed for physical movie tickets at nearly all major cinema chains in Japan, covering over 3,000 screens nationwide.

+Device support

+U-Next is accessible across a wide range of devices and platforms.
+The service supports streaming via web browsers, iOS and Android smartphones and tablets, and major streaming media players including Apple TV, Amazon Fire TV, and Chromecast.
+The application is also natively available on modern video game consoles, including the PlayStation 4 and PlayStation 5.

+For living room viewing, U-Next is integrated into the smart TV operating systems of major manufacturers such as Sony (Bravia), Panasonic (Viera), Toshiba (Regza), Sharp (Aquos), and LG.
+The company also offers its own dedicated Android TV-based set-top box, the "U-Next TV," which features voice recognition capabilities.

+Technologically, the platform supports high-definition playback, with a growing library of premium titles available in 4K UHD resolution.
+Depending on the device and specific content, U-Next also supports High Dynamic Range (HDR) formats, including Dolby Vision, as well as spatial audio through Dolby Atmos.